-Ditch the Pill: Alternatives to ibuprofen, aspirins, and acetaminophen
+Ditch the Pill: Alternatives to Ibuprofen, Aspirin and Acetaminophen

 In the office, pain can attack at any time.
 While many people seek the help of pain pills, there are more holistic ways to deal with discomfort.
 Over the counter pain relievers simply suppress symptoms like back and headaches; this list of options offers natural forms of relief that can be just as effective as pain pills.

 Instead of taking pills when you’re faced with a head ache, try eating a few almonds.
 Salicin is an anti-inflammatory agent that is produced by the Willow bark.
 This agent is also found in over the counter pain killers like aspirin.
 In addition, almonds contain a high level of magnesium.
 Magnesium is known to relax muscles and minimize nerve edginess, this reduces stress and anxiety headaches.

 Remember your core